mmccthomas/Pythonista_games/README.md

 Tetris
 ------
-Simple implementation of a classic game.
+Simple implemation of a classic game.
 An early attempt by me, could be prettier!

 Entry point : Board_Games/tetris.py